U.B. Funkeys: Sets

 The series spawned many various sets, which were available throughout the series' lifespan.
 These were single Funkeys, starter packs, adventure packs, Multiplayer sets, chat sets, and limited edition packs.
+A set of Funkeys based on the Speed Racer franchise was also released, however, a second series of characters was cancelled following poor performance of the live-action film.

 Starter Packs

 Starter packs contain a white hub, installation disk, and instruction booklet.
 In general, each contained two to four funkeys relating to a particular world.
 The white hub design would change in some packs to reflect the new worlds.
 For instance, hubs made during the Dream State run have a chest with purple wisps on them.

 Adventure Packs

 During the series' lifespan, there were a number of adventure packs released.
 These contained several Funkeys from the same world that were of the same rarity. (i.e. all four would be Normal/Rare/Very Rare) Sometimes these Funkeys would be bundled together in starter packs, as well.

 Chat/Multiplayer Packs

 Several games from the Dream States and on offer multiplayer functionalities.
 These Funkeys would be bundled with one extra Funkey as a minor bonus (like adventure packs, both Funkeys are of the same rarity).
 Similarly, Chat Funkeys (who offer a chat room in place of a game) are bundled in with a bonus Funkey.
 Since all chat Funkeys are of Normal rarity, the bundled Funkey is, as well.